About the Food Justice Fund

 The purpose of the Food Justice Fund (FJF) is to increase public investment in a just, equitable, and sustainable food system that supports our neighborhoods, local economy, and the environment.

 The FJF aims to support grassroots, creative efforts increasing opportunities to grow, learn about, and eat healthy, affordable, and culturally relevant foods.
+Funding selections will prioritize projects serving City of Pittsburgh communities of higher need, with strong connections to the communities they serve.

 The FJF was established by City Council in July 2023 in response to community advocates with the Pittsburgh Food Policy Council organizing to build food sovereignty and end food apartheid in their neighborhoods.
 All funding for the FJF came from the federal American Rescue Plan Act (ARPA).